sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openssl-pkcs11</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A PKCS#11 engine for use with OpenSSL
+Short desc    : A PKCS#11 engine for use with OpenSSL
 URL          : https://github.com/OpenSC/libp11
-Лицензия     : LGPLv2+ and BSD
+License      : LGPLv2+ and BSD
-Описание     : openssl-pkcs11 enables hardware security module (HSM), and smart card support in
+Descript     : openssl-pkcs11 enables hardware security module (HSM), and smart card support in
              : OpenSSL applications.
 More precisely, it is an OpenSSL engine which makes
              : registered PKCS#11 modules available for OpenSSL applications.
 The engine is
              : optional and can be loaded by configuration file, command line or through the